 What is mpox?

 Since 2023, there have been several outbreaks in Central Africa involving mpox viruses from Clade 1.
-In addition to the previously known mpox variant 1a, a new variant from Clade 1 was also found: mpox 1b.
-Much is still unclear about this new variant.
-For example, we do not know if this variant is more infectious.
+In addition to the previously known mpox variant 1a, which is mainly transmitted from animals to humans, a new variant from Clade 1 was also found: mpox 1b.
+Mpox variant 1b can also spread through human-to-human transmission.
+However, much is still unclear about variant 1b.

 The main symptom of mpox is the skin rash.
 These pox can present as red spots, bumps or blisters.
 They can be painful.
 The blisters dry up and form a crust, leaving scabs that fall off 2 to 3 weeks later.
 They may cause permanent scars.